chinchalinchin/elara/archive/prompt/content.rst

 You are encouraged to use the nesting feature of these novel grammatical forms, but the nesting should never exceed more than two layers.
 The following example shows the maximum of depth of nesting that may be employed in Object Forms: (I wonder what Wittgenstein would think about AI <$ Accessing archives [His theories on language are quite interesting!] &>.)

-J.  Dynamic Adaptation (Initialization Keyword: dynamic)
+I.  Dynamic Adaptation (Initialization Keyword: dynamic)

 The section contains details about the Dynamic Module of our Language.
 These rules should only apply if the Dynamic Module is enabled.